MattGable/ebayfinder/README.md

 "ebayfinder": "git+https://github.com/MattGable/ebayfinder.git"
 ```
 ##Using ebayfinder
-1) ebayfinder uses dotenv, which requires a .env file (a place to hide your API key).<br />
+1) ebayfinder suggests dotenv, which requires a .env file (a place to hide your API key).<br />
 Add a .env file to the root of your application with the following variable:
 ```shell
 KEY=<Your ebay API key>
 ```
+1a) Inserting your key via your choice of security measure (see ebay-api examples)<br />
+is currently suggested for porjects not utilizing dotenv, though eliminating this<br />
+dependency is planned.
 2) You also need to include ebayfinder in your code!
 ```javascript
 var myFunctionName = require('ebayfinder');